Youth Outreach Worker

 Regular Full Time (35 hours/week) (Grid 13)

-PCRS requires an experienced youth outreach worker for the Reconnect program which operates as part of the Surrey Youth Resource Centres.
-In order to meet the needs of the program participants, we strongly encourage Male-identified candidates to apply.
+PCRS requires an experienced youth outreach worker for the Reconnect program, which operates as part of the Surrey Youth Resource Centres.
+To meet the needs of the program participants, we strongly encourage Male-identified candidates to apply.

 Reconnect workers provide street outreach services and support integrated case management to youth self-identified or referred by MCFD and other relevant community partners.
-Reconnect workers engage with youth who are initially identified as needing a connection to community supports and resources in order to promote ways of re-integrating with longer-term supports, family, community, employment and other resources.
+Reconnect workers engage with youth who are initially identified as needing a connection to community supports and resources to promote re-integrating with longer-term supports, family, community, employment and other resources.